UC Davis Innovation Institute for Food and Health Logo

 Kat Cole, chief executive officer of AG1 brought in the dynamics of Direct to Consumer (D2C) strategy.
 She said, “The choice to stay D2C allowed us to have a purist philosophy at AG1 – hence the ‘1’.
 If something is needed for a common gap in nutrient or gut health, in a healthy diet, then if it can go in that scoop, it should.
 Had we been on the shelf, we would have been incentivized to develop separate products to create a bundle.
 One of the advantages of being D2C is that we do not have those dynamics.”
 She went on to say that “The make or break moments for AG1 have been saying no to the temptations and remaining focused on our core principles.”

-These brands have disrupted their respective categories and are building new business models that can be leveraged to continue advancing products that are both good for people and the planet.
+These organizations have disrupted their respective categories and are building new business models that can be leveraged to continue advancing products that are both good for people and the planet.

 More News & Stories